dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.5 with OC82 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].
+* Monterey 12.5 with OC83 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].
 Do note that while this is an older OpenCore, OpenCore is a breeze to update using a tool called OCAT - OpenCore Aux Tools.
 Please note OC81 is included in this zipfile.

 **Hardware**

 * Asrock B660M-HDV with BIOS 5.05 3/29/22 **If your BIOS works, don't update it.**
 * Later versions of the BIOS (namely, 8.01) do work for me, but require some fiddling of the OC config files - and significantly cut my CPU speed.  **I do not recommend flashing BIOS once you've gotten a stable machine.**  I have had significant slowdowns in MacOS since upgrading from 5.05 to 8.01, losing literally 50% of my speed in GeekBench, and I cannot clearly see a reason, in spite of testing with many different EFI combinations.
 Do not upgrade BIOS unless you're willing to accept the risk of issues and slowdowns.
+No, flashing back to BIOS 5.05 didn't fix.  :(
 * ....but it works at full speed in Windows.
 * Intel i5-12400F
 * AMD RX 5700 GPU or AMD RX 6800XT GPU  [An AMD GPU is required regardless of which 12th gen CPU you use, no exceptions]